First Pacific Financial Sells 613 Shares of Pfizer Inc. (NYSE:PFE)

 Pfizer Increases Dividend

 The firm also recently declared a quarterly dividend, which will be paid on Friday, March 1st.
-Investors of record on Friday, January 26th will be given a $0.42 dividend.
-This represents a $1.68 annualized dividend and a yield of 5.84%.
+Stockholders of record on Friday, January 26th will be issued a $0.42 dividend.
+This represents a $1.68 annualized dividend and a dividend yield of 5.84%.
+This is an increase from Pfizer’s previous quarterly dividend of $0.41.
 The ex-dividend date is Thursday, January 25th.
-This is a boost from Pfizer’s previous quarterly dividend of $0.41.
-Pfizer’s payout ratio is currently 89.62%.
+Pfizer’s dividend payout ratio is presently 89.62%.

 Pfizer Profile